Alejogb1/job-board/blog-data/when-is-a-constraint-on-cpmodel-applicable-based-on-a-relationship-between-integer-variables.md

 id: "when-is-a-constraint-on-cpmodel-applicable-based-on-a-relationship-between-integer-variables"
 ---

-, let's unpack this.
+.
 I've seen this scenario pop up more times than i care to count, usually when dealing with intricate scheduling or resource allocation problems.
 The question of when a constraint on a `CpModel` is applicable based on the relationships between integer variables is central to effective constraint programming.
 It's not just about tossing in any old constraint and hoping for the best; it's about understanding the underlying mechanisms and when those mechanisms actually provide tangible benefits.

 From my experience, it boils down to this: a constraint is truly _applicable_ when it accurately reflects a domain-specific restriction and enables the solver to prune the search space effectively, leading to feasible solutions (ideally, optimal ones) faster than it would otherwise.
 A constraint doesn’t magically improve everything; its value is context-dependent.